Notre Dame fire: World mourns destruction at Paris cathedral

 Breaking News Emails

-All around the world, people were united in grief and shock as a fire engulfed the historic Notre Dame cathedral in the heart of Paris, with billowing smoke seen from miles away from the French capital's center.
+PARIS — All around the world, people were united in grief and shock as a fire engulfed the historic Notre Dame Cathedral in the heart of Paris, with billowing smoke seen from miles away from the French capital's center.

-Hundreds gathered outside the cathedral, many in tears, as flames tore through the beloved building, causing the roof to collapse inward.
+Hundreds gathered outside the cathedral, many in tears, as flames tore through the beloved building, causing the roof to collapse.
 French President Emmanuel Macron canceled a scheduled speech Monday to deal with the ongoing fire.

 "Our Lady of Paris is in flames," Macron said on Twitter.
 "Emotion for the whole nation.
 A thought for all Catholics and for all French.
 Like all our countrymen, I'm sad tonight to see this part of us burn."

-Nicolas Marang, 47, has lived in Paris for more than 25 years and took video as Notre Dame's spire collapsed as the fire raged on.
-Marang told NBC News he was running along the Seine River when he saw the smoke, which looked like a "dark smog," coming from the Notre Dame.
+Nicolas Marang, 47, has lived in Paris for more than 25 years and took video as Notre Dame's spire collapsed amid the raging fire.
+He told NBC News he was running along the Seine River when he saw the smoke, which looked like a "dark smog," coming from the Notre Dame.

 The scene outside the cathedral was "confusing and devastating," according to Marang.

-"Something just collapsed inside me.
-[It was] one of the worst things I've ever seen," Marang said.
+"Something just collapsed inside me," he said. " One of the worst things I've ever seen."

-David Kang, 38, told NBC News he was on his way to his home in Paris when he passed by the Notre Dame and noticed the flames.
-People stopped all around, in shock, and stood witness to the landmark's destruction.
+David Kang, 38, said he was on his way home when he passed by the Notre Dame and noticed the flames.
+People stopped all around, in shock, as they witnessed the landmark's destruction.

 "It was an emotional experience.
 I see it every day on my way to home, it was so sad," Kang said.
 "I don’t remember something like this ever happening.
 Notre Dame is the center of Paris."